Punktum-dk/epp-service-specification/README.md

 Do note the constraints on when you can change the billing contact, since might limit window of opportunity for manual renewal and being the billing contact for the domain is a explicit requirement.

-See current prices at the DK Hostmaster website: [Products and Prices][DKHMPRICES].
+See current prices at the Punktum dk website: [Products and Prices][DKHMPRICES].
 Insufficient funds in the registrar account will not prohibit this operation.

 Do note that for period specification, only the unit `y` indicating year is accepted.